automaciej/automaciej/content/bio/_index.md

 Maciej studied sound engineering at the Chopin University of Music, leading jazz and acid jazz bands before moving to Dublin in 2007.
-There, he taught himself electric bass and began co-organizing the Dublin Jazz Jam Sessions in 2013, where he often anchors the sessions as the main bass player, helping musicians gel and ensuring tight backing for vocalists.
-These sessions have honed his walking bass skills and deepened his repertoire of tunes.
+There, he taught himself electric bass and began co-organizing the Dublin Jazz Jam Sessions in 2013.

 In his home studio in North Dublin, Maciej takes a natural, organic approach to recording and mixing.
 He is comfortable with live recordings as much as with